modelica/Reference-FMUs/BouncingBall/readme.md

 # BouncingBall

-The BouncingBall implements the following equation:
+The BouncingBall implements the following system of equations:

 ```
 der(h) = v